jlparkI/xGPR/docs/tuning_tutorial.rst

 increases.

 These approaches are also less efficient at searching the whole hyperparameter space.
-Direct works *much* better if its starting point is close to the global optimum -- it can get stuck in local minima.
+Direct can get stuck in local optima, so it's best to either use a starting point from a ``crude`` routine or run this multiple times with multiple starting points if no good starting point is available.
 The Bayes routine is good at escaping local minima, but is less efficient if used to search a large space (e.g. the default search boundaries).
-Consequently, it's often a good idea to get a starting point from a crude procedure using a small number of random features and / or a subset of the data, then "fine-tune" using ``fine_direct`` if we are confident our starting point is close to optimal or ``fine_bayes`` if we are not.

 Here are the two currently supported options:::